nafeeur/TipCalc/README.md

 The following **required** functionality is complete:

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [x] User can select between tip percentages by sliding different values on the slider control and the tip value is updated accordingly
+* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly.

 The following **optional** features are implemented:

-* [x] UI animations
+* [x] UI animations.
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [x] Using locale-specific currency and currency thousands separators.
 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [x] Reset Button
+- [x] Reset Button.
-- [x] Currency Converter
+- [x] Currency Converter (USD - Pound - Euro)
-- [x] Split functionallity using the "Stepper" object
+- [x] Split functionality
 - [x] Dark Mode
 - [x] Custom App Icon & Theme
 - [x] Settings Menu